 - How To Keep Your Dog Comfortable In The Canoe

 - How To Keep Your Dog Safe While Out In The Canoe

 - What To Pack For A Canoe Trip With Your Dog

-Life Jackets are a necessity for dog's too.
+Life jackets are a necessity for dogs too.
 Though they are natural swimmers, not all dogs will immediately feel comfortable in water.
 A life jacket can help provide the extra buoyancy they need to help lessen their anxiety in the water.

-How To Get Your Dog Comfortable On The Water
+How to Get Your Dog Comfortable on the Water

 If you're pooch has never been out on the water before, you first need to get him/her comfortable with their sea legs.
 While it is true that most dogs are natural swimmers, that doesn't necessarily mean your dog is going to immediately love being in or on the water.

 If your dog is still young, exposing them to water when they're still being trained is ideal.
 However, if your dog is a bit on the older side, it might take a little bit more patience and perseverance to get them comfortable.
 Here are a few ways you can help get your dog comfortable with being in and on the water:

 - Take them out in a motorboat.
 If your ultimate goal is to get your dog comfortable in a canoe, taking them out in a motorized boat is a great way to introduce them to life on the water.
 We took Rufus with us out in our fishing boat before attempting to put him in a canoe.
 It's a lot wider than our canoe, with much more space for him to walk around.
 He loved being able to hang his head over the side of the boat and watch the waves crashing behind the motor.